-This post is an expanded version of my interview with André Turpin about his striking cinematography for Mommy in the February issue of American Cinematographer.
+This post is an expanded version of my interview with André Turpin about his striking cinematography for Mommy in the American Cinematographer.
 I met with André at Camerimage.

 This text may make more sense if you have read my interview with the film's director, Xavier Dolan, in the previous post.